 Since there would be no construction activities and operations would not differ from current practice, there would be less than significant potential impact in the generation of hazardous materials.
 The proposed activities would result in the use of approximately the same quantity of hazardous materials.
 These would include POL/fuels for heavy equipment used in landfill operations, generators, and related activities.
-Operation of the facilities would require POL/fuels, primarily for replacement, repair, or renovation activities.
+Operation of the facilities would result in the use of POL/fuels, primarily for replacement, repair, or renovation activities.
 It is estimated that about 450 lbs (204 kg) of hazardous materials would be generated annually from these operational activities.
-This estimate was based on professional judgment and DRMO Guam hazardous material disposal data.
+This estimate was based upon professional judgment and DRMO Guam hazardous material disposal data.